 The employer contribution rates for the municipalities participating in the SDBF are certified annually by the Board of Trustees which is responsible for establishing and maintaining the funding policy.
-These rates are determined actuarially, based on the plan provisions in effect as of April 1, 2019 and the actuarial assumptions and methodology adopted by the Board.
+These rates are determined actuarially, based on the plan provisions in effect as of April 1, 2020 and the actuarial assumptions and methodology adopted by the Board which have been updated since the prior valuation based on the results of the actuarial investigation of the experience of TMRS over the four year period from December 31, 2014 to December 31, 2018..
 The Board's current policy is that the contribution rates determined by a given actuarial valuation become effective one (1) year after the valuation date.
-For example, the rates determined by the December 31, 2018 actuarial valuation will be applicable for the calendar year beginning January 1, 2020 and ending December 31, 2020.
+For example, the rates determined by the December 31, 2019 actuarial valuation will be applicable for the calendar year beginning January 1, 2021 and ending December 31, 2021.

-The TMRS staff supplied all of the member data and annuitant data for active and retired members as of December 31, 2018.
+The TMRS staff supplied all of the member data and annuitant data for active and retired members as of December 31, 2019.
 We did not audit this data, but we did apply a number of tests to the data and we concluded that it was reasonable and consistent with the prior year's data.

 We prepared all of the supporting schedules in the Actuarial Section.
 All of our work conforms with generally accepted actuarial principles and practices, and with the Actuarial Standards of Practice issued by the Actuarial Standards Board.
-In our opinion, our calculations also comply with the requirements of the TMRS Act and, where applicable, the Internal Revenue Code and the Statements of the Governmental Accounting Standards Board.
+In our opinion, our calculations also comply with the requirements of

-5605 North MacArthur Boulevard | Suite 870 | Irving, Texas 75038-2631
+5605 North MacArthur Boulevard | Suite 870 | Irving, Texas 75038-2631 the TMRS Act and, where applicable, the Internal Revenue Code and the Statements of the Governmental Accounting Standards Board.